Billingegroup/cookiecutter/doc/source/conda_forge_guide.rst

 I am new to conda-forge.
 How do I create a conda package?
 ---------------------------------------------------------

-Here, you will learn how to release a conda package distributed through the conda-forge channel in 10-15 minutes.
+Here, you will learn how to release a conda package distributed through the conda-forge channel in 10 to 15 minutes.
 This guide assumes you are familiar with a basic clone, fork, and pull request (PR) workflow on GitHub.

 Step 1.
 Prepare ``meta.yaml``.
 See Appendix 1 to learn more about ``meta.yaml``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^